surfnoirworld/yhtbt-phone-booth/README.md

 [youhadtobethere.life](https://youhadtobethere.life) is a phone directory built around the album *You Had to Be There* by Cam Murdoch.
 Each number plays a song or a real voicemail from Cam's journey — leaving home, traveling the world, and coming back changed.

 Number 100 is different.
 When you dial it, a real-time voice agent named **Aza Fre** picks up.
-She's a 22-year-old travel agent from Nearstalgia Bay who found Cam's directory and wants you to go through it with her.
-She recruits you, sends you to specific numbers, and when you call back she responds to what you actually heard.
+She's a 22-year-old travel agent from Nearstalgia Bay who found Cam's directory and is trying to piece together where Cam went.
+She recruits you to go through the directory with her, sends you to specific numbers, and when you call back she responds to what you actually heard.
+Over time she starts asking about your life too — not just Cam's.
 The conversation is natural, interruptible, and contextually aware.

 It is not a chatbot.
 It is a phone call.